 - 1 teaspoon sea salt

-- Mix together all the ingredients for the sauce in a bowl.
+- Mix together all the ingredients for the sauce in a small bowl.
 Set aside.

 - Combine the fish with the sake and the salt in a bowl.
 Mix well.
 Cover with plastic and set aside for 15 – 30 minutes.